MicrosoftDocs/cpp-docs/docs/c-language/noreturn.md

 ---
 title: "_Noreturn keyword and noreturn macro (C11)"
-description: "Describes the `_Noreturn` keyword and `noreturn` macro." ms.date: 10/16/2020
+description: "Describes the `_Noreturn` keyword and `noreturn` macro." ms.date: 10/19/2020
 f1_keywords: ["_Noreturn_c", "noreturn"]
 helpviewer_keywords: ["keywords [C]"]
 ---

 # `_Noreturn` keyword and `noreturn` macro (C11)

 The `_Noreturn` keyword was introduced in C11.
-It tells the compiler that the function it's applied to doesn't return.
+It tells the compiler that the function it's applied to doesn't return to the caller.
 The compiler knows that the code following a call to a `_Noreturn` function is unreachable.
+An example of a function that doesn't return is `abort()`.
+If there's a possibility for control flow to return to the caller, the function must not have the `_Noreturn` attribute.

-A convenience macro, `noreturn`, provided in <stdnoreturn.h>, maps to the `_Noreturn` keyword.
+The keyword is typically used through the convenience macro, `noreturn`, provided in <stdnoreturn.h>, which to the `_Noreturn` keyword.

 The primary benefits for using `_Noreturn` (or the equivalent `noreturn`) are making the intention of the function clear in the code for future readers, and detecting unintentionally unreachable code.

+A function marked `noreturn` should not include a return type because it doesn't return a value to the caller.
+It should be `void`.

 ## Example using `noreturn` macro and `_Noreturn `keyword